luke-s-alexander/wealthica-extract/README.md

 # luke-wealthica.js

-Add-on for Wealthica to view and export data into csv files
+Add-on for Wealthica to view and export data into csv files.

 ## Development